A powerful approach to the study of moderate effect modification in observational studies: Pairs or Sets That Are Not Exactly Matched for Some Effect Modifiers

 To avoid confusing a main effect of gender and effect modification involving gender, we search for effect modification by gender in sets that are exactly matched for gender, say in pairs of women.
 In the example in \S \ref{ssIntroEG}, all pairs were exactly matched for gender, smoking and the indicator of an income above twice the poverty level.
 Sometimes, it may not be possible to match exactly for every potential effect modifier.
 What can be done in this case?
-The procedure is straightforward, but it requires some additional bookkeeping.
-We keep track of inexactly matched pairs and make an obvious change in the comparison weights $c_{gk}$.
+The procedure is direct, but it requires some additional bookkeeping.
+We keep track of inexactly matched pairs and make a change in the comparison weights $c_{gk}$.
 However, we do not increase the number of tests, $K$.
 We use a pair of women in the comparison for women even if that pair is not exactly matched for income or smoking.

-Suppose that exact matching for $L$ binary covariates is not possible.
+Suppose that exact matching for $L$ binary effect modifiers is not possible.
 So-called ``almost-exact matching'' tolerates some inexact matches but minimizes their number; see Rosenbaum (2010, \S9.2).
 Typically, the matching would balance all covariates even when they are not exactly matched, perhaps by also matching on the propensity score, so inexact matching would not, by itself, introduce confounding.
-Instead of $G=2^{L}$ groups of exactly matched pairs, there would be $G=2^{L} \times 2^{L} = 2^{2L}$ groups of pairs for the different ways the $L$ covariates might be matched or mismatched.
+Instead of $G=2^{L}$ groups of exactly matched pairs, there would be $G=2^{L} \times 2^{L} = 2^{2L}$ groups of pairs for the different ways the $L$ effect modifiers might be matched or mismatched.
 For example, one group $g$ consists of pairs of nonsmoking women in which the treated woman is poor and the control is not poor.
 That group of pairs would be included in the comparison for women, and also in the comparison for nonsmokers, but would not be included in the two comparisons for poor and for not poor.

 Now $G=2^{2L}$, instead of $G=2^{L}$, so the definition of $c_{gk}$ changes.
-The change is simple and obvious.
 If comparison $k$ refers to women, then $c_{gk}=1$ if group $g$ contains pairs of women, and otherwise $c_{gk}=0$.
 That is, $c_{gk}=0$ if the pairs in group $g$ contain either one or two men.
 The statistic $D_{\Gamma k}$ then refers to all pairs of two women, whether or not smoking and poverty are exactly matched.
-Importantly, the number of groups, $G=2^{2L}$, has increased to allow for inexactly matched pairs, but the number of simultaneous tests, $K$, has not increased.
+Importantly, the number of groups, $G=2^{2L}$, has increased but the number of tests, $K$, has not increased.